Singularity-tutorial/Singularity-tutorial.github.io/README.md

 ```

 No matter what OS is running on your host, your container is running Ubuntu
-14.04.
+14.04!

 Let's try installing some software.
+I used the programs `fortune`, `cowsay`,
+and `lolcat` to produce the container that we saw in the first demo.

 ```
 $ sudo apt-get update && sudo apt-get install fortune cowsay lolcat
 bash: sudo: command not found
 ```

+Whoops!

 Singularity complains that it can't find the sudo command.
 It is really
-complaining that it can't elevate your priveleges within the container.
+complaining that it can't elevate your privileges within the container.
 This
 is an important concept in Singularity.
 If you enter a container without root
-priveleges, you are unable to obtain root priveleges within the container.
+privileges, you are unable to obtain root privileges within the container.

 Let's exit the container and re-enter as root.